Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 # Rule of Thirds and Simplicity Prediction for Photos

-The following repository consists code and data to reproduce the paper
+The following repository consists of code and data to reproduce the paper

     Göring et al. 2021: "Rule of Thirds and Simplicity for Image Aesthetics using Deep Neural Networks"